DavisQBio/semester-biology/readings/R-00-before-we-start.md

 The learning curve might be steeper than with other software, but with R, the results of your analysis do not rely on remembering a succession of pointing and clicking, but instead on a series of written commands, and that's a good thing!
 So, if you want to redo your analysis because you collected more data, you don't have to remember which button you clicked in which order to obtain your results; you just have to run your script again.

-Working with scripts makes the steps you used in your analysis clear, and the code you write can be inspected by someone else who can give you feedback and spot mistakes.

 Working with scripts forces you to have a deeper understanding of what you are doing, and facilitates your learning and comprehension of the methods you use.

 ### R code is great for reproducibility

 Reproducibility is when someone else (including your future self) can obtain the same results from the same dataset when using the same analysis.

-R integrates with other tools to generate manuscripts from your code.
-If you collect more data, or fix a mistake in your dataset, the figures and the statistical tests in your manuscript are updated automatically.

-An increasing number of journals and funding agencies expect analyses to be reproducible, so knowing R will give you an edge with these requirements.

 ### R is interdisciplinary and extensible